1954 FIFA World Cup qualification: Group 6

 Luigi Franco Gemma, a 14-year-old Italian boy whose father worked at the stadium, picked Turkey's name from the lots with his eyes blindfolded.
 Therefore, Turkey qualified.
-This is the first time Spain failed to qualify.
+This was the first time Spain failed to qualify for the final tournament.

-Since the 1970 FIFA World Cup finals, goal difference has been used as a tiebreaker for future qualifying rounds.
-Had those rules been in place, Spain would have qualified, and Turkey would have been eliminated.
-This was the only time winner of aggregate score failed to qualify.

 Group 7

 Since FIFA rejected the entry of ISL and POL withdrew, the Group was scratched and Hungary qualified automatically.
+This was the last time any country qualified for the World Cup automatically since FIFA subsequently introduced regulations to stipulate that no country other than the hosts (and until 2002, the defending champions) could qualify without playing at least one game.